jamielsharief/lightning/docs/message-queue.md

 # Message Queue (MQ)

-This component provides a messaging queue, using Redis, database or an in memory version (for testing).
+This component provides a messaging queue, using `Redis`, database (Postgres, MySQL, or Sqlite) or an in memory version (for testing).

 ## Usage